adam-push/file-feeder/README.md

 A value of 1 effectively turns the update into a synchronous operation.

 ### --repeat
 Once all files have been read, continue to update the topics at the rate specified by `--sleep`.
-The topic data is cached in memory, so it is not read a second time.
+If the topic data is cached in memory (--cache), it is not read a second time.
 This helps with performance.

-Each iteration, all topics are shuffled into a random order and then sequentially updated.
-Data for each topic is, where possible, chosen from a sibling topic of the one being updated.
+If --cache is specified (see below), all topics in the cache are shuffled into a new random order and sequentially updated.
+This process is repeated once the last topic has been processed.
+Data for each topic is, where possible, chosen from a sibling topic of the one being updated (so topics may still change value even though new data is not read).

 Given the topics: